agasior093/it-interview/README.md

 ### What is the difference between `interface` and `abstract class`?

+JDK 8 introduced `default` method for interfaces, which can contain implementation.
+The same version introduces `static` method inside interfaces as well.

+- abstract class may contain state (data members) and/or implementation methods
+- subclass can implement many interfaces but can extend only one abstract class
+- abstract class can be inherited without providing implementation for abstract methods, however in that case, subclass must be annotated as `abstract` as well
+- abstract class can contain `final` methods
+- abstract class can contain constructor

 ### Can you `@Override` private method?

 No, because `private` method is only visible in class that declared it.